Shrove Tuesday – more commonly known as Pancake Day or Pancake Tuesday, is celebrated every year to mark the first day of Lent.

-Eating pancakes on this day is celebrated world-wide and the idea of eating pancakes before Ash Wednesday back to over a thousand years ago.
+Eating pancakes on this day is celebrated worldwide, and the idea of eating pancakes before Ash Wednesday dates back over a thousand years ago.

 In France, it is tradition to make a wish while the pancake is being tossed, holding a coin in the other hand.

 In Iceland, the day is known as Sprengidagur, which translates to Bursting Day.
 It is celebrated by eating salted meat and peas!